Bruges: Pickled in GothicBy Rick Steves

 The medieval Belgian town of Bruges attracts hordes of visitors, but don't let that keep you away.
 Get lost on its back streets, away from the lace shops and waffle stands, and ride a bike along a quiet canal, sip beer in a tiny pub, or find a secluded bench to nibble fine local chocolate.
 Afterall, despite Bruges' several worthwhile museums and churches, the ultimate sight here is the quaint town itself.

-The Flemish who live in this part of Belgium call this city "Brugge," but the French half of the country (and English speakers) call it "Bruges."
-Either way, the name comes from the Viking word for "wharf."
-In other words, it's been a trading center for a long time.
+The Flemish who live in this part of Belgium call this city "Brugge" (BROO-ghah), but the French half of the country (and English speakers) call it "Bruges" (broozh).
+Either way, the name comes from the Viking word for "wharf" — and Bruges did indeed begin life as a trading center.

-Seated there one evening, I gazed up at the lofty tower.
-Like a kid checking in with a parent before going down a slide at the playground, the carillonneur popped his head out a window and waved.
+One evening, while I was waiting for the music to begin, I happened to look up just as the carillonneur popped his head out a window and waved to the crowd, like a kid checking in with a parent before diving into a pool.
 Then he disappeared and began hammering — literally hammering.
-A carillon keyboard looks like the foot pedals of a big organ, but it is played by the little-finger sides of bare, clenched fists.
+(A carillon keyboard looks like the foot pedals of a big organ, but it is played with bare, clenched fists.)

-After the concert, the crowd dissipated.
-I waited to personally thank the carillonneur.
-A few minutes later, he was at street level, in his overcoat, looking like any passerby.
-I shook his hand and found myself gripping a freakishly wide little finger.
+After the concert, I waited to personally thank the carillonneur.
+When I shook his hand, I found myself gripping a freakishly wide little finger.
 A lifetime of pounding the carillon had left him with a callus that had more than doubled the width of his pinky.
-He's just one more artist perfecting his craft in the city of Bruges.
+He's just one more artist perfecting his craft in the timeless city of Bruges.